xarray-contrib/xarray.dev/src/posts/datatree/index.md

 A separate repository was chosen for speed of iteration, and to [avoid](https://github.com/xarray-contrib/datatree/blob/7ba05880c37f2371b5174f6e8dcfae31248fe19f/README.md#development-roadmap) giving the impression that these early experiments would have the same level of [long-term support promised](https://github.com/pydata/xarray/issues/9854) for code in xarray's main repo.
 However this meant that the prototype datatree was not fully integrated with xarray's main codebase, limiting possible features and requiring fragile dependencies on private xarray internals.

 The prototype then sat there for 2 years, until NASA ESDIS approached the xarray core team in August 2023.
-ESDIS devs wanted the ability to work with entire hierarchical files, and had experimented with the prototype version of datatree, but they wanted datatree functionality to be migrated upstream into xarray `main` so there would be more guarantees of long-term API stability and support.
+ESDIS devs wanted the ability to work with entire hierarchical files, and had experimented with the prototype version of datatree, but they wanted datatree functionality to be migrated upstream into xarray's main repository so there would be more guarantees of long-term API stability and support.

-Amazingly the NASA team were able to offer engineer time, so starting in early 2024 Owen, Matt, and Eni (NASA) then worked on migrating datatree into xarray upstream, with supervision from Tom, Justus, and Stephan (existing xarray core devs).
+Amazingly the NASA team were able to offer engineer time, so starting in early 2024 Owen, Matt, and Eni (NASA) worked on migrating datatree into xarray upstream, with regular supervision from Tom, Justus, and Stephan (existing xarray core devs).

 This second stage of development allowed us to reduce the bus factor on the datatree code, sanity check the original approach, and it gave us a chance to make some signficant changes to the design without worrying too much about backwards-incompatibility (for example enabling the [new "coordinate inheritance" feature](https://docs.xarray.dev/en/stable/user-guide/hierarchical-data.html#alignment-and-coordinate-inheritance)).